josephdprein/version-control-workshop/index.md

 After cloning a repository, you can modify files and track those changes:

 - Personalize the site; delete all this text and add some of your own!
+   - The file is written in a handy format called MarkDown.
+Here's a [cheat sheet](https://www.markdownguide.org/cheat-sheet/) with some basic info.
 - Test your changes locally by opening the HTML file in a browser
 - Stage your changes with `git add`
 - Commit your changes with a descriptive message